An accurate and efficient framework for modelling the surface chemistry of ionic materials

 \subsection{``Gold-standard'' benchmarks}

-The accurate predictions from the autoSKZCAM framework for the systems studied in this work are particularly valuable as a benchmark dataset for non-covalent interactions, which are crucial for modelling the binding of adsorbates to surfaces.
+The predictions from the autoSKZCAM framework for the systems studied in this work can be valuable as a benchmark dataset for non-covalent interactions, which are crucial for modelling the binding of adsorbates to surfaces.
 These interactions are physically reflected within the interaction energy $E_\textrm{int}$ contribution to $H_\textrm{ads}$ (see Methods), where it quantifies the strength of this binding.
 Previous studies~\cite{wellendorffBenchmarkDatabaseAdsorption2015,r.rehakIncludingDispersionDensity2020,caldeweyherExtensionEvaluationD42020,shiGoingGoldStandardAttaining2024} have shown that DFAs struggle to consistently describe these interactions for adsorbate--surface systems and different DFAs can vary over a range exceeding $500\,$meV on $E_\textrm{int}$, even for a simple system like CO on MgO(001).
 Here, CCSD(T) is considered a widely-trusted approach for treating non-covalent interactions.
 However, while it has become common to generate reference datasets at the CCSD(T) level for small molecule interaction energies~\cite{rezacS66WellbalancedDatabase2011,donchevQuantumChemicalBenchmark2021b}, it has not been possible for adsorbate--surface systems so far.
 These datasets are commonly used to e.g., parametrise the exchange--correlation functional or dispersion corrections in many modern DFAs.
-Their poor performance for adsorbate--surface systems arises in part from the lack of available references, particularly those involving metal oxides~\cite{campbellEnthalpiesEntropiesAdsorption2013}; we can now address this gap with the autoSKZCAM framework.
+Their poor performance for adsorbate--surface systems arises in part from the lack of available references, particularly those involving metal oxides~\cite{campbellEnthalpiesEntropiesAdsorption2013}; this gap can be addressed with CCSD(T)-level references provided by the autoSKZCAM framework.